francistops/collage/README.md

 Feel free to add anything your heart desire.

+1. booking system
+    - frontend to make appointment
+    - form to enter detail
+    - email notification
+    - alert of RDV
+    - ...

 1. Webpage with simple time management tools
     - pomodoro timer
     - eye strain timer
     - hydrate timer
     - move timer
     - ephemeral, simple by design task and todo
     - reminder to stay on task
-    ...
+    - ...

+1. Webpage for small business
+    - content
+    - services
+    - contact

-2. come up with your ideas => pull request are welcome
+1. come up with your ideas => pull request are welcome

 TODO: how to make your first code contribution